 The higher-resolution model of Panasonic’s S-series cameras with 47-megapixel stills and similar specs to the S1 but restricted to 4K 8-bit video without Log profile support.

 Photo Review Reviews section

-A versatile 3x telephoto zoom lens with a constant f/4 maximum aperture that provides pleasing bokeh for portraiture and other subjects.
+A versatile standard zoom lens with a constant f/4 maximum aperture and half-life-size macro focusing capabilities.